Buyer's guide · 2026Last reviewed 2026-05-07

 Best AI Market Intelligence Tools for 2026.

-An honest 2026 buyer's guide for marketing teams whose enterprise buyers now research vendors inside ChatGPT, Gemini, Claude, and Perplexity.
+An honest 2026 buyer's guide for marketing teams whose enterprise buyers now research vendors inside ChatGPT, Gemini, Claude, and Grok.
 Seven platforms compared on engine coverage, output cadence, ICP fit, and pricing model — with the case for using each one when it actually fits better than the others.

 What this is